wpernath/quarkus-grumpycat/README.md

 ## Roadmap

-- In the near future there will also be an EnemyMovementResource to store - well - the enemy's movements, as my plan to calculate new positions of the enemies based on current PlayerMovement doesn't work properly (timing issue).

 - Refactoring of the JavaScript stuff.
 I mainly have used this project to learn some JavaScript.
 Now it's time to refactor everything and to use some more fancy methods to do the same.

-- Do not directly use the Player- / EnemyMovement to store the data in the database, but use Apache Kafka or Streams to take the data and then use a Consumer to store the data asynchronously in the database.

 ## About the graphics
 The map graphics are coming from [LPC Terrain](https://opengameart.org/content/tiled-terrains) and all its authors.
 Special thanks to all of them!